stephanienguyen2020/the-game-of-NIM/README.md

 - `Computer.java`: Contains the implementation of the computer player's logic.
 - `Game.java`: Implements the Game of Nim and manages player turns.
 - `Human.java`: Represents the human player's actions and choices.
-- `ZipTest.java`: A Java class for running and testing the Game of Nim program.
-- `Zipcode.java`: Provides functionality for converting between ZIP codes and barcodes.

 ## How to Run

 To run the Game of Nim program:
 1. Compile the Java source files using a Java compiler (e.g., `javac`).
-2. Execute the `ZipTest` class, which acts as the entry point for the program.
+2. Execute the `Game` class, which acts as the entry point for the program.
 3. Follow the on-screen prompts to play the Game of Nim against the computer.

 Enjoy the game and have fun testing your strategic skills against the computer!